-- The VictronConnect App All settings can be changed and the firmware can be updated. - The jumper link in the VE.Direct port The Load output algorithm can be selected. - The MPPT Control display (optional) Most settings can be changed.
+- The VictronConnect App All settings can be changed and the firmware can be updated. - The rotary switch The charge algorithm for a number of pre-set battery types can be selected. - The MPPT Control display (optional) Most settings can be changed.